MohitNaskar/movie_recommender/README.md

 Type 5: User Collaborative Recommender System(Ratings) : This system is almost the same as the previous system, just we take sentiment of users per movie into consideration.

+The data used here is extracted by web scrappings using beautiful soup.